Battle of Nowa Woda: Aftermath

 After breaking up the Russian forces, at the same time Rotmistrz Lipnitsky achieved victory by dispersing the Moscow forces at the river Dzvina and near Polon, and captured several major Bojars, including Boris Marchalov, the Tsar's Podchai.
-The Tsar laid siege to Smolensk, which capitulated.
-Not waiting, Radziwill moved with his army in August, where he smashed a 40-thousand-strong Russian detachment in the great battle of Skhlow.
+On 6 July, the Tsar laid siege to Smolensk, which capitulated on 16 September.
+Not waiting, Radziwiłł moved with his army in August, where he smashed a 40-thousand-strong Russian detachment in the great battle of Skhlow.